saurabbikramsen/YarsaPlay/readme.md

 - Install and run postgres in docker,
   - use your own username, password, and set port to 5432

+- Install and run redis in docker in appropriate port.

 - In the env file
   - For DATABASE_URL variable, Change the username, password, as your postgres setup  and provide a dbname.
   - Set your 'ACCESS_TOKEN_SECRET' AND 'REFRESH_TOKEN_SECRET'

-- Install and run redis in docker in port 6379.
+  - provide expiry time for access and refresh token
+  - Set a appropriate port number for nestapp
+  - Initialize the time for 'REDIS_STORE_TIME'
+  - Set 'REDIS_PORT' to appropriate port where your redis is running

+- After running locally '/api' is the route for swagger documentation.
+- In swagger documentation seed the first admin user through "user/seed" route.
+- now you can login as admin and get access token and refresh token to perform other tasks.
+- Create players to play games and increase stats.
+- View leaderboard to see top 5 players.

 ## Installation